 In our constitutional arrangements we hold very firmly to maintaining the operational independence of the RUC.
 From the inception of the first regular police service over 160 years ago we have never allowed the police, in Great Britain or under direct rule in Northern Ireland, to be the tools of any Ministers.
-It is true that the specific power to impose a ban on public processions and that the specific power to impose a ban on public processions and open air meetings rests in law with the Secretary of State; but in practice such decisions are made on the basis of advice given by the Chief Constable, because the criterion is the operational one of the maintaining public order.
+It is true that the specific power to impose a ban on public processions and open air meetings rests in law with the Secretary of State; but in practice such decisions are made on the basis of advice given by the Chief Constable, because the criterion is the operational one of the maintaining public order.

 This independence was later exercised in the case of the Apprentice Boys' parade in Londonderry in August.
-The responsibility for evaluating a proposed parade against the statutory criteria resus with the Royal Ulster Constabulary.
-In making decisions as to whether a parade may follow a particular route, the RUC must decide whether the proposed route is likely to prompt serious disorder, whether the proposed route is likely to prompt serious damage serious disruption to the life of the community, or serious damage to property, or whether the purpose of the organisers is to intimidate others.
+The responsibility for evaluating a proposed parade against the statutory criteria rests with the Royal Ulster Constabulary.
+In making decisions as to whether a parade may follow a particular route, the RUC must decide whether the proposed route is likely to prompt serious disorder, serious disruption to the life of the community, or serious damage to property, or whether the purpose of the organisers is to intimidate others.
 If so, the RUC and they alone have the right to impose conditions on the parade.